EugeneN/twic/README.md

 - read tweets are not shown.
 Once a user reads to the bottom of the feed he/she sees a Refresh button with a count of new, yet unread tweets.
 After clicking on the button the old, already seen tweets are replaced with new ones.

-- The Refresh button is grey if there is no new tweets in a feed, or orange if there are new itwems.
+- The Refresh button is grey if there are no new tweets in a feed, or orange if there are new itwems.

 All the checks are done automatically in background.
 User has a very simple workflow - if the single button in user interface is orange, then he/she may click on it and get new tweets.
 The button becomes grey until next tweets will be available.